 In 2012, Steven relocated to Darwin and joined Menzies as a research assistant in the Global and Tropical Health team, focusing on malaria research.

-In 2015, Steven continued his education by commencing a PhD course at Menzies.
-His current project explores the role of the human spleen and platelets in the pathology of malaria infection in Timika, Southern Papua, Indonesia
+In 2019, Steven graduated with a PhD from Charles Darwin University and Menzies.
+His project explored the role of the human spleen and platelets in the pathology of malaria infection in Timika, Southern Papua, Indonesia.

 - Pathophysiological characterization of the spleen in human malaria infection in Southern Papua, Indonesia